 Much like all other horse racing betting odds, the Belmont Stakes offers the full range of betting punters would expect to see at any horse racing track meet.
 The types of bets bettors will find are:

-The odds for the Belmont Stakes are similar to other Triple Crown betting markets, but the sheer volume of bettors interesting in the event makes it easy to justify the Belmont Stakes odds betting.
+The odds for the Belmont Stakes are similar to other Triple Crown betting markets, but the sheer volume of bettors interesting in the event makes Belmont Stakes betting an excellent opportunity every year.

 While the Belmont Stakes is very interesting, it’s always great to see Belmont Stakes runners that managed to win all three U.S. horse racing majors – the highly prestigious Triple Crown.
 Those horses are – in order of most recent to least – Justify, American Pharoah, Affirmed, Seattle Slew, Secretariat, Citation, Assault, Count Fleet, Whirlaway, War Admiral, Gallant Fox, Omaha, and Sir Barton.

 More recently we saw Justify and American Pharoah winning the Triple Crown in 2018 and 2015, respectively.
 They both hailed from the barn of trainer Bob Baffert, who is the leading active winner of Triple Crown races.

 The most recent filly to win the Belmont Stakes was Rags to Riches in 2007.
 She defeated Curlin, who went on to be a Hall of Fame runner and Horse of the Year.
 Fillies in the Belmont in 2022 when Nest, who finished second in the Kentucky Oaks, tried the boys.
 She ran a good second behind her stablemate Mo Donegal.